Joshua-B988/Joshua-IT-Portfolio/README.md

 # IT Portfolio

 ##  About Me
-Aspiring IT Support Specialist with hands-on experience in networking, Active Directory, and troubleshooting labs.
+Aspiring IT Support Specialist, recent IT Cybersecurity graduate, and Network+ & Security+ holder with hands-on experience in networking, Active Directory, and troubleshooting labs.

 ---